dotnet/Nerdbank.GitVersioning/doc/public_vs_stable.md

 Like the version *number*, the `-prerelease` tag (if there is one) is recorded in a git source tree for Nerdbank.GitVersioning to use when building.
 A given commit in a repo represents software that builds v1.2 of a product or v1.2-beta of a product, depending on how its owner(s) felt about the commit at the time they authored it.
 When a branch becomes stable, the `-prerelease` tag can be removed by adding a commit to the branch that strips the tag.

-Folks sometimes ask if there is a way to remove the `-prerelease` tag from an existing commit that has a `-prerelease` tag expressed in its committed version.json.
-There is not.
+**There is no way to remove the `-prerelease` tag from an existing commit** that has a `-prerelease` tag expressed in its committed version.json.
 To remove the `-prerelease`, the version.json file must be changed to remove it.
 Committing this change communicates to everyone looking at the repo that this software is stable.